xtruder-archive/rocketeer/README.md

 - Install newest stable ffmpeg from git with whatever support you want.
 - Install liblirc if you want to control streams with your remote.
 - python setup.py install
+- if you want to start on system startup there are init script avalible in init folder and sample config in config folder.
+- Copy init scripts to /etc/init.d/
+- Copy config files to /etc/pstream/

 Usage:
 ------